rithmschool/intermediate_javascript/unit-01/03-testing-javascript.md

 ### Objectives:

-By the end of this chapter - you should be able to
+By the end of this chapter, you should be able to:

-- Explain the benefits of testing code and what a test runner is
+- Explain the benefits of testing code
+- Explain what a test runner is
-- Differentiate unit and integration tests
 - Write unit tests with Mocha and Chai

-### Getting Started
+- Explain the process of "Red, Green, Refactor"
+- Differentiate between unit and integration tests

+### Writing Tests: The Why

+As you begin writing more complicated functions and larger applications, you're bound to make mistakes.
+Everyone does it, even professional programmers.
+When your programs grow they can become more difficult to reason about, and as hard as you may try it's impossible to predict every bug in your program.
+Fixing bugs also has a cost, as it can be quite easy for one fix to introduce bugs in other parts of your application.

+Is there any way to avoid our programs become more brittle and difficult to maintain as they grow in complexity?
+Yes!
+The solution to this problem lies in **testing** our code as thoroughly as possible.
+In this chapter, you'll learn how to write tests in JavaScript that you can run automatically to verify that the code you're writing does what you expect.
+This makes it easier to protect against bugs, and to ensure that you don't introduce new bugs in your code as you add new features or rewrite old ones.

+It might be difficult to appreciate the value of writing tests now, but it's a critical skill to have when you're working in a large codebase with a team of other developers.
+Are you down with **TDD** (Test Driven Development)?
+By the end of this chapter, hopefully you will be.

+### Writing Tests: The How

-Before we see some code - let's define some technologies / functions we are going to be using.
+Before we see some code, let's define some technologies and functions we are going to be using.

 `mocha` - this is our test runner and we will be using it to run all of our tests.
-You can read more about it [here](https://mochajs.org/)
+A **test runner** is a tool that is responsible for running tests that you write and logging the results of the tests for you to see.
+You can read more about it [here](https://mochajs.org/).

-`chai` - this is our expectation/assertion library - you can read more about it [here](http://chaijs.com/)
+`chai` - this is our expectation/assertion library. `chai` provides additional ways for you to write tests; in particular, it lets you write tests so that they are quite straightforward to read.
+This isn't a necessary tool to use if you're writing tests with `mocha`, but you'll very often see them paired together.
+For now, you can simply think of `chai` as a way to enhance your tests and make them more readable.
+You can read more about `chai` [here](http://chaijs.com/).

+When we write our tests, there are a few functions that we'll be using quite frequently.
+Here are three of the most important onces:

 `describe` - this function is given to us by `mocha` and it is what we use to organize our tests.
-You can think of a describe function like talking to someone and telling them "let me describe ____ to you"
+You can think of a `describe` function like talking to someone and telling them "let me describe ____ to you."
+Very often when you're writing unit tests, you'll have one `describe` block per function you're testing (this will make more sense once you've seen some examples).

 `it` - this function lives inside of `describe` functions.
 Inside of these `it` functions we make our expectations.
-So combined with `describe` we can think about our tests like this
+Each `it` function corresponds to a test; if one of our expectations inside of the `it` function isn't met, the test fails.

+This might all sound a little strange, so before we get into a JavaScript-specific example, let's just look at an example written in plain old english.
+Here's how you might scaffold some tests to check whether a planet in our solar system is Earth:

 - describe "Earth"
     - it "is round"
     - it "is the third planet from the sun"
     - it "is the densest of all the planets"

-`expect` - this is a function given to us by Chai.
-Although Chai has a few different styles (expect/should/assert).
+`expect` - this is a function given to us by `chai`. `chai` has a few different styles (expect/should/assert); all let you write readable tests, so which style you use is up to you.
+We'll use `expect` for the tests we write.
 You can read more about it [here](http://chaijs.com/guide/styles/#expect).
-Now combined with `describe` and `it` we can run tests that looks something like this:
+When combined with `describe` and `it`, we can write tests that looks something like this:

 - describe "Earth"
     - it "is round"